leonej01/CryptoClustering/README.md

 2. Create an instance of K-means, define the number of clusters based on the best value of k, and then fit the model using the original scaled DataFrame.
 3. Predict the clusters to group the cryptocurrencies using the original scaled DataFrame.
 4. Create a copy of the original data and add a new column with the predicted clusters.
-5. Create a scatterplot using pandas’ plot as follows:
+5. Create a scatterplot using pandas’ plot.
 6. Set the x-axis as "price_change_percentage_24h" and the y-axis as "price_change_percentage_7d".

 **Optimize Clusters with Principal Component Analysis**